Biden says he would not back Israeli strike on Iran’s nuclear sites

 When asked by reporters on Wednesday whether he would back such retaliation, Biden stated “the answer is no”.

 Biden’s comments come a day after Iran fired some 180 ballistic missiles at Israel, its second attack on the country since April.
+Iran’s most recent attacks on Israeli military sites have come in response to the assassination of key Iran-allied figures, including Hamas leader Ismail Haniyeh and Hezbollah leader Hassan Nasrallah.

 Israel’s Prime Minister Benjamin Netanyahu vowed Iran would “pay” for the strike, which reportedly did not cause any serious casualties in Israel but killed one Palestinian in the occupied West Bank.